Der-Eddy/pyepvp/README.md

 Requirements
 -------------

-Needs some lib packages, easily installed with pip
+First of all, you'll need Python >3.4 and some Packages from PyPI, easily installed with pip:

     pip install requests
     pip install PyExecJS